What is Preimplantation Genetic Testing (PGT)?

-Preimplementation genetic diagnosis (PGD) allows for the detection of single gene disorders present in embryos grown in vitro.
-The number of single gene disorders (disease caused by genetic defects) that can now be diagnosed with PGD continues to grow.
-Diseases such as Cystic Fibrosis, Fragile X Syndrome, Myotonic Dystrophy, Thalassemia, and Tay Sachs Disease can be prevented with PGD.
+As a part of initial genetic screening, patients are tested for some known genetic disorders.
+If a patient or her partner is determined in this initial screening to have, or be a carrier, for a known genetic disease, Preimplantation Genetic Testing for Monogenic/Single Gene Defects (PGT-M) is recommended.
+PGT-M can be used to detect of single gene disorders present in embryos grown in vitro.
+This allows for an unaffected embryo (if available) to be selected for transfer.
+The number of single gene disorders (diseases caused by inherited genetic defects) that can now be diagnosed with PGT-M continues to grow.
+Diseases such as Cystic Fibrosis, Fragile X Syndrome, Myotonic Dystrophy, Thalassemia, and Tay Sachs Disease can be diagnosed with PGT-M.

 Preimplantation Genetic Testing for Structural Rearrangements (PGT-SR)

 Preimplantation Genetic Testing for Structural Rearrangements (PGT-SR) is appropriate for people who have a chromosome rearrangement, and thus are at risk of creating embryos with an incorrect chromosome number or structure.
 PGT-SR is recommended if you had a child or pregnancy with a chromosome rearrangement or if you or your partner are a known carrier of a translocation.

 Like other types of PGT, PGT-SR involves testing embryos created through in vitro fertilization (IVF) and then transferring only normal embryos.